Batganga/LNATS/README.md

 # LNATS
-LNATS abbreviated for "Libra News And Talks" as an acronym for the naming of the project.
+LNATS abbreviated for "Libra News And Talks" to be the project's native acronym for verbal context shortening and conversation benefits.

 Libra News And Talks.